Butler rail bulk earthworks

 Earthworks to prepare the railway alignment, extending from Hester Avenue to join the existing earthworks south of Landbeach Boulevard.

-The Butler Rail Extension Project is a $240 million project to extend the Joondalup rail line to Butler.
-This project is to extend the Joondalup Line to Butler and involves extending the existing rail line approximately 7.5km north of the existing Clarkson Station, to service Perth’s rapidly growing north-west suburbs.
-With more than 2,000 passengers expected to board at Butler Station every day, the project will also help ease pressure on the Mitchell Freeway and major road corridors.
+The Butler Rail Extension Project was a $240 million project to extend the Joondalup rail line to Butler.
+It involved extending the existing rail line approximately 7.5km north of the existing Clarkson Station to service Perth’s rapidly growing north-west suburbs.
+With more than 2,000 passengers expected to board at Butler Station every day, the project eased the pressure on the Mitchell Freeway and major road corridors.

 Passenger services on the new line started in 2015.